 |Popular in||July||High demand for flights, 20% potential price rise|

 |Cheapest in||May||Best time to find cheap flights, 5% potential price drop|

 |Average price||£1449||Average for round-trip flights in July 2020|

 Which day is cheapest to fly to Lafayette?

-At the moment, flights at midday are likely to offer the best value for money for your Lafayette trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Lafayette trip.
+A flight at midday will more often than not be of higher cost.

 When is the best time to fly?

 Lafayette is a festival and event destination.
 Celebrating the area’s French heritage is the annual four day Festival International de Louisiana in late April.
 Performers from all over the world attend this free annual music and arts extravaganza which has been voted as the “Best World Music Festival” for several years running.
 Louisiana’s second largest Mardi Gras is held in Lafayette at the end of February/early March each year and has 8 colourful parades through the city streets.
 Later in the year (September) the Festivals Acadiens draws music fans from far and wide to enjoy the foot tapping fiddles, accordions, guitars and drums of local bands.
 There are also state fairs, film festivals, drum shows, marching bands festivals and many others exciting events celebrating Cajun and Creole culture.
 Lafayette enjoys hot summers (June-August) and mild winters (November to February).
 The most popular times for visitors is during the spring, summer and autumn, especially when the various festivals are in full swing.
 Cheap flights and combined cheap hotel bookings are often available during the quieter winter months.
 Lafayette has a variety of holiday accommodation on offer, from high quality hotels, national branded inns and local guest houses.
 Late deals are often a good way to secure discounts, especially outwith the peak season months.